Feeding your horse for better feet

-The key to healthy hooves is to promote or maintain a healthy horse and that was exactly the thinking behind Dengie Healthy Hooves and Healthy Hooves Molasses Free.
-Not only do they contain all the key nutrients for creating top-quality hoof horn, but they also provide lots of fibre to promote a healthy digestive system capable of providing the horse with all the nutrients it needs.
+The key to healthy hooves is to promote or maintain a healthy horse and that was exactly the thinking behind adding MSM to Dengie Healthy Hooves Molasses Free.
+Not only do they contain all the key nutrients for hoof support, it is also a high fibre, low sugar feed formulated to promote a healthy digestive system capable of providing the horse with all the nutrients it needs.

 One of the biggest challenges for horse owners in the UK is keeping the weight off their horse or pony which is why Healthy Hooves Molasses Free contains a high proportion of straw.
 The straw provides chew time and fibre with very low levels of calories and sugar.
 Straw is also not as abundant in natural vitamins and minerals as other higher quality forages like alfalfa.
 To counteract this, the addition of MSM and other important nutrients like biotin, help to reduce the risk of poor quality hoof conditions such as cracks and crumbling.

 To get the full benefits of Healthy Hooves Molasses Free, it needs to be fed at the recommended level – one large Stubbs scoop (500g) for every 100kg body weight.
 Healthy Hooves Molasses Free is suitable for horses and ponies at rest or in light to moderate work and is approved by The Laminitis Trust because it is the ideal feed for horses and ponies prone to laminitis that have poor hoof quality.
 If you have a particular fussy horse or pony then you can consider Healthy Hooves Original.
 It’s also a nutritionally balanced feed but doesn’t contain MSM.
 It also has a low level of molasses to tempt fussy eaters and so can be useful for persuading some horses to eat.